 Box plot chart per parameter

 The Box plot chart allows you to dig into the consistency of the brews per aggregate as per the selected filters.
 This allows you to compare the consistency from one day to another, between certain days of the week, and specific equipment to help you locate potential issues better.

-A few visual easy-to-read cues to interpret these box plots: the data is less spread out, and thus more consistent...
+A few visual easy-to-read cues to interpret these box plots; when the data is less spread out, thus it is more consistent, and...